night0721/NullValkyrie/README.md

 # NullValkyrie

-Welcome to the NullValkyrie repository!
-This project is designed to a multipurpose plugin with a lot of cool features which most of the modern servers have.
+NullValkyrie is multipurpose Minecraft plugin with a lot of features where most modern servers have.

 ## Features